 The booklet How To Set Up a Housing Co-op (which can be found here) details all the likely steps involved in the registration process - we recommend you read this.
 The book has been written using the experience of a number of co-ops, and talking to those who have done it already is the best way to find out whether it is a suitable path for you to follow.

-If you do wish to register as a housing co-operative, please email Hayley, who will send you the necessary forms.
+If you do wish to register as a housing co-operative, please email Alex, who will send you the necessary forms.

 Radical Routes is a network of independent co-operatives working for social change, creating bases from which to resist and challenge dominant structures in society, and aiming to develop an alternative economy and way of living.
 RR co-ops are involved in a wide range of socially useful activities, including organic vegetable distribution, catering, computing, electrical contracting, permaculture, disablility campaigning and more.